 Representative Larry Sather; and Representative Adam Harris.

-Still to open is the entire Industrial Park interchange which will take place sometime in 2006.
-Project website: http://www.penndot2.com/mifflin/index.html.
+The last piece to open was the entire Industrial Park interchange which toke place in 2006.

 Terminus of US 522 - Dale Sanderson